-Set forth below is a line graph and table comparing the cumulative total stockholder return of our common stock against the cumulative total returns of peer group indices, the S&P MidCap 400 Index, S&P 500 Index and the Dow Jones US Transportation Average Index for the period of five fiscal years commencing December 31, 2009 and ending December 31, 2014.
-The broad equity market indices used by the Company are the S&P 500 Index, which measures the performance of large-sized companies, and the Dow Jones US Transportation Average Index, which measures the performance of transportation companies.
-The Company has elected to begin using the S&P 500 Index in place of the S&P MidCap 400 Index for future period comparisons because the S&P 500 Index is a more appropriate benchmark in light of the Company's equity market capitalization.
-The graph and table depict the result of an investment on December 31, 2009 of \$100 in the Company's common stock, the S&P MidCap 400 Index, the S&P 500 Index and the Dow Jones US Transportation Average Index, including investment of dividends.
+Set forth below are a line graph and table comparing the cumulative total stockholder return of our common stock against the cumulative total returns of peer group indices, the S&P 500 Index and the Dow Jones U.S. Transportation Average Index for the period of five fiscal years commencing December 31, 2010 and ending December 31, 2015.
+The broad equity market indices used by the Company are the S&P 500 Index, which measures the performance of large-sized companies, and the Dow Jones U.S. Transportation Average Index, which measures the performance of transportation companies.
+The graph and table depict the result of an investment on December 31, 2010 of \$100 in the Company's common stock, the S&P 500 Index and the Dow Jones U.S. Transportation Average Index, including investment of dividends.